-RV travel is more than camping at RV resorts, or parks.
-It is a great way to travel around America and see some of its iconic sites.
-Therefore, as we traveled home from Yellowstone National Park we decided to spend a few days in St. Louis and enjoy the iconic Gateway Arch National Park.
+RV travel is more than camping at RV resorts and getting away from the hustle and bustle of life.
+It is also a great way to travel around America and see its iconic sites.
+Therefore, as we traveled home from Yellowstone National Park, we decided to spend a few days in St. Louis and enjoy the iconic Gateway Arch National Park.
+The Gateway Arch with kids is a great way to learn history and enjoy amazing views.

-We were surprised to learn that there is a number of great things to do here.
+In addition, we were surprised to learn that there are many great things to do as a family in the area.
 Of course, you can ride to the top of the arch.
-In addition, make sure to visit the Old Courthouse, and take a scenic walk along the Mississippi River.
+In addition, make sure to visit the Old Courthouse and take a scenic walk along the Mississippi River.
+Be sure to visit the museum as you enter the Gateway Arch NP.
+Here you will experience untold stories of the founding of St. Louis, multiple perspectives of westward expansion, and accessible artifacts and tactiles commemorating America’s pioneering spirit.

 Gateway Arch National Park Location